-As with most physician liaisons, Ryan spends much of his day in the field or on the phone, communicating with physicians to recruit them for his practice, establish them as a referral source or retain their current business.
+As with most physician liaisons, Ryan spends much of his day in the field or on the phone, communicating with physicians to establish them as a referral source or retain their business.
 Those invaluable efforts to build physician relationships can be difficult to track, and that’s where Marketware comes in.

 Ryan has come to depend on the organizational features of Marketware’s PRM, to keep his outreach efforts focused and efficient, particularly when moving into new territories.
-Because Ascend is the only PRM built specifically for the unique needs of relationship managers working in healthcare, it provides practical solutions that other, relationship management tools do not.
-Before discovering Marketware, Ryan used Salesforce, but was often frustrated with the workarounds necessary to store physician-specific information.
+Because it is the only PRM built specifically for the unique needs of relationship managers working in healthcare, it provides practical solutions that others don’t.
+Before Marketware, Ryan used Salesforce, but was often frustrated with the workarounds necessary to store physician-specific information.

-Ascend also provides actionable, understandable data analysis, where other PRMs do not.
-And Marketware’s data analysis solution, is fully integrated into Ascend.
-So, using the data points available through claims data and internal data EHR/EMR, Ryan can discover untapped market share in his territories, assess which physicians most urgently need outreach and form strategies that yield high ROI.
+Marketware’s PRM also provides actionable and understandable data, where other don’t with a fully integrated Healthcare Analytics platform.
+So using the data points available through claims data and internal data, Ryan can discover untapped market share in his territories, assess which physicians most urgently need outreach and form strategies that yield high ROI.

 When moving into any new territory, the key to success is preparedness.
-In the past, much of that prep work at United Urology was done without the aid of data analysis tools, making it difficult to research physician behaviors.
-Ryan hoped to change that when he recommended to his leadership team that they implement Marketware.
-When searching for PRM to replace Salesforce, he immediately realized the impact Ascend’s PRM and Scout’s data analysis solutions could have on outreach.
-He was able to demonstrate to leadership that with Marketware:
+In the past, much of that prep work at UUG was done without the aid of a data analysis tools, making it difficult to research physician behaviors.
+Ryan hoped to change that when he recommended to leadership that they implement Marketware.
+When searching for a PRM to replace Salesforce, he immediately realized the impact Marketware’s integrated platforms could have on outreach.
+He was able to demonstrate that:

 - Due diligence before moving into new territories would be simpler & more reliable

-- The integration of Scout’s powerful data analytics into Ascend, could provide insight into his markets with the click of a few buttons on his laptop or phone
+- The integration of Marketware’s powerful data analytics into their PRM, could provide insight into his markets with the click of a few buttons on his laptop or phone

 - Data analysis displayed in color-coded dashboards would allow him to track & easily demonstrate ROI

 Business intelligence offers Ryan significant competitive advantage, but that isn’t enough.
 In addition to physician insight from claims and internal data, he needs to plan, track and measure outreach efforts using that information.

-Ascend is his go-to for those needs.
+Marketware’s PRM is his go-to for those needs.

-According to Ryan, Ascend has allowed UUG to make several improvements to their physician outreach program.
-Particularly when expanding into a new territory, Ryan has used Ascend, coupled with market data pulled in from Scout, to be more strategic with his deployment of liaisons.
+According to Ryan, the PRM has allowed UUG to make several improvements to their physician outreach program.
+Particularly when expanding into a new territory, Ryan has used it, coupled with market data pulled from Marketware, to be more strategic with his deployment of liaisons.
 He can see all the doctors in a region who are referring to urologists, as well as their referral volume, revenue and payer mix.
 He can even mine the data for service line-level information, giving him more insight into how best to approach specific physicians.

 When it comes to reaching physicians on a more personal level, Ryan can improve service by leveraging the product’s customer service management features.
-By logging his communications in activity tracker, physicians are reassured he’s aware of their specific needs and challenges and working to address them — whether he’s made a visit, a follow-up call or emailed.
-Most importantly, these capabilities are all available through a mobile app, which Ryan classifies as Ascend’s most appealing feature.
+By logging his communications in an activity tracker, physicians are reassured he’s aware of their specific needs and challenges and working to address them — whether he’s made a visit, follow-up call or emailed.
+Most importantly, these capabilities are all available through a mobile app, which Ryan classifies as the PRM’s most appealing feature.
 He can take what he needs wherever he goes, which is crucial to liaisons like himself who spend so much time on the road.

-Expanding into the mid-Atlantic region has been exciting for United Urology, but it has also come with new challenges—such as managing the collaborative nature of physician recruiting and retention when growth is rapid.
-One way UUG has mitigated this challenge is by using Ascend and Scout to share information between departments.
+Expanding into the mid-Atlantic region has been exciting for UUG, but it has also come with new challenges, such as managing the collaborative nature of physician recruiting and retention when growth is rapid.
+One way UUG has mitigated this challenge is by using Marketware to share information between departments.

 Growth in your practice is possible, just as it’s been for United Urology Group.
 Consider these tips:

-- When looking for new referral sources, be sure to use available market data to target the right physicians who will best fit your practice
+- When looking for new referral sources, be sure to use market data to target the right physicians who best fit your practice

 - Market data, when combined with your practice’s internal data, can give insight into what your physicians might need from your practice, & will help you develop a plan to make your outreach more effective

-- Strategic conversations with your providers will demonstrate that you understand their specific challenges & want to help resolve them
+- Strategic conversations with providers will demonstrate that you understand their specific challenges & help resolve them

-- A healthcare-specific PRM allows physician liaisons to better track activities—making their efforts more impactful & the considerable value of their role to practice growth and ROI more recognizable
+- Healthcare specific PRM allows physician liaisons to better track activities, making their efforts more impactful, & 2) the considerable value of their role to practice growth & ROI more recognizable